-We are offering a Wild Pilgrims Forage for The Heritage festival – Harvesting food from the hedgerow and seashore for travellers wanting a taste of past journeys.
-With D’Arcy from Wildguernsey. £20 per person, under 12 yrs free.
-Max 12 people.
-2pm – 4pm.
-Meet at Lihou carpark at 1.50pm, pre-booking essential, no turning up on the day.
+We offered a Wild Pilgrims Forage for The Heritage festival in 2019 – Harvesting food from the hedgerow and seashore for travellers wanting a taste of past journeys.
+For 2020 we have a series of 6 workshops on offer.

 The natural thread linking our learning together is Permaculture, taking nature as the teacher.
 Permaculture is a design system based on the observation of natural ecosystems that can help us create harmonious, resilient and beneficial human systems (https://www.permaculture.org.uk/)